Interactive Design: Project 2

 Brief explanation of the prototype.

 The website prototype that I made focuses on improving the home page, as the navigation of the original website was unclear and confusing.
-The colour of the navigation bar clashes with the image, not only that, the original website uses the colour red for the hover effects, which makes it odd as it doesn’t fit the colour scheme.
-So, for the redesign, I made a clearer navigation bar by using a white rectangle to fit the contents (home, about us, contact us, and etc.), I also added hover effects and change the colour of it to dark blue.
+The color of the navigation bar clashes with the image, not only that, the original website uses the color red for the hover effects, which makes it odd as it doesn’t fit the color scheme.
+So, for the redesign, I made a clearer navigation bar by using a white rectangle to fit the contents (home, about us, contact us, and etc.), I also added hover effects and change the color of it to dark blue.

 The image of the words “Something Remains” in the home page is actually the theme of the sermons of the month, and it changes every month and the color of the image might not suit well with the website and clashes with the navigation bar.
 So I also changed the layout of it, I decreased the size of the image, and deleted the background, I then changed the background into the church's stage in a vibrant color which makes users interested towards the website.

-I also changed the layout of the latest news and latest sermons, I added a hover effect which reduces it’s opacity and make the phrase “learn more” visible.
-In addition to that I added a brief about us layout on the home page with a learn more button which leads to the about us page.
-I also added a brief contact us layout at the end of the home page
+I also changed the layout of the latest news and changed the "Latest Sermons" into "Our Online Service" in order to highlight it.
+I also added a hover effect which reduces it’s opacity and make the phrase “learn more” visible.
+In addition to that I added a brief about us, contact us, and ways to do community content on the home page, this makes users feels more welcomed.

 For the contact us page, I added a fillable form which were not available on the original website.
-I feel the need to add this fillable form as a way for the church to contact the user if they are in need of any help or prayer request.
-In this fillable form I added several user experiences for example, I added a blinking insertion form which indicates the users that the form could be typed in, I also added a change in colour to indicate that the form has been filled.
+I feel the need to add this fillable form as a way for the church to contact the user if they are in need of any help.
+In this fillable form I added several user experiences for example, I added a blinking insertion form which indicates the users that the form could be typed in, I also added a change in color to indicate that the form has been filled.
+I also added more contents into the page under the title "Ready to get Involve", this is crucial as it tells users that they could join the church's community.

 Reflections